-- Chevening School Nursery recognises that it is possible for any member of staff, including volunteers, contractors, agency and third-party staff (including supply staff) and visitors to behave in a way that: - o Indicates they have harmed a child, or may have harmed a child - o Means they have committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national guidance (Part four of KCSIE) and the local Kent allegations arrangements. - In depth information can be found within our 'Managing Allegations against Staff' and/or staff behaviour policy/code of conduct policy.
-This can be found in the staff policy folder - Ensuring concerns are dealt with effectively will protect those working in or on behalf of the setting from potential false allegations or misunderstandings. - As part of our approach to safeguarding, our setting adopts an open and transparent culture in which all concerns are dealt with promptly and appropriately.
+- Chevening School Nursery recognises that it is possible for any member of staff, including volunteers, contractors, agency and third-party staff (including supply staff) and visitors to behave in a way that: - o Indicates they have harmed a child, or may have harmed a child - o Means they have committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children or - o behaved or may have behaved in a way that indicates they may not be suitable to work with children. - Any concerns or allegations about staff will be recorded and dealt with appropriately in line with national guidance (Part four of KCSIE) and the local Kent allegations arrangements. - In depth information can be found within our 'Managing Allegations against Staff' and/or staff behaviour policy/code of conduct policy.
+This can be found in the staff policy folder

+- Ensuring concerns are dealt with effectively will protect those working in or on behalf of the setting from potential false allegations or misunderstandings. - As part of our approach to safeguarding, our setting adopts an open and transparent culture in which all concerns are dealt with promptly and appropriately.
 All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the setting safeguarding regime.
-The leadership team at [Chevening School Nursery will take all concerns or allegations received seriously. - Allegations should be referred immediately to the manager who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
-In the event of allegations of abuse being made against the manager, staff are advised that allegations should be reported to the next member of senior management who will contact the LADO. - Where managers are unsure how to respond to a concern about a member of staff, advice will be sought via the Local Authority Designated Officer (LADO) Enquiry Line and/or the Education Safeguarding Service. - All records of concerns will be kept confidential and will be held securely and retained and in compliance with safeguarding requirements, as well as the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example HR/Personnel and data retention policies). - In all cases where concerns are reported against staff, once proceedings have been concluded, the manager (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made.
+The leadership team at Chevening School Nursery will take all concerns or allegations received seriously. - Allegations should be referred immediately to the manager who will contact the Local Authority Designated Officer (LADO) to agree further action to be taken in respect of the child and staff member.
+In the event of allegations of abuse being made against the manager, staff are advised that allegations should be reported to the next member of senior management who will contact the LADO. - Where managers are unsure how to respond to an allegation, advice will be sought via the LADO Education Safeguarding Advisory Service enquiry form. - If Chevening School Nursery becomes aware of any relevant information that may lead to an employee being disqualified, we will take appropriate action to ensure the safety of children. - As a registered provider, we will inform Ofsted of any allegations of serious harm or abuse by anyone living, working, or looking after children at the premises including the disqualification of an employee. - This will happen whether the allegations of harm or abuse are alleged to have been committed on the premises or elsewhere, for example, on a visit. - We will notify Ofsted of the action taken in response to the allegations. - Ofsted will be notified as soon as is reasonably practicable, but in any event within 14 days of the allegations being made.

+- All records of concerns will be kept confidential and will be held securely and retained and in compliance with safeguarding requirements, as well as the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and other relevant policies and procedures (for example HR/Personnel and data retention policies). - In all cases where concerns are reported against staff, once proceedings have been concluded, the manager (and if they have been involved the LADO) will consider the facts and determine whether any lessons can be learned and if any improvements can be made. - The Committee of Chevening School Nursery will make a referral to the Disclosure and Barring Service if a member of staff is dismissed (or would have been, had they not left the setting first) because they have harmed a child or put a child at risk of harm.